Skip to main content

 aws ssm start-session --target $INSTANCE_ID --region $AWS_REGION

-sudo systemctl status sol
+sudo systemctl status node

 1. How to upload a secret to AWS Secrets Manager?